 Progress summary: (3000-character limit)

 The intended effects of achieving this outcome were evident throughout the implementation of the project.
-Capacity building of members of the conflict prevention and resolution platforms promoted effective dialogue, joint problem solving and cooperation, with the participation of women, youth and refugees, at the community level.
+Capacity building of members of the conflict prevention and resolution platforms promoted effective dialogue, joint problem solving and cooperation, with the participation of women, youth, and refugees, at the community level.
 CPC/CPPC interventions in both countries have enabled community members to identify and resolve problems and triggers of conflict.
 For example, the post-project perception survey in which beneficiaries in both countries participated shows that 88% of community members in the target area report that cooperation and social cohesion have increased between cross-border communities and that conflict prevention mechanisms have been strengthened at the community level, compared to 70% at the beginning of the project.
 In addition, the percentage of disputes and conflicts resolved peacefully by local peace committees CPC/CPPC stands at over 97% of reported cases. (see results framework).
 This is evidenced by the words of the Prefect of the department of Tabou on the contribution of the project at the level of her district: "One of the direct results of the project that I can safely say is the increasing number of conflicts settled at the community level without recourse to mediation by the prefectural body or referral to the court.
 As Prefect of the department, I congratulate the actions of the peace committees and I am happy to note the early handling of conflicts and disputes at the community level; this also relieves my colleagues and me.
 Of course, through the reports that are made to us, we closely follow the different cases dealt with in order to ensure that they are settled peacefully and fairly.
 I would like to thank the donor and its representatives once again for this project to promote the existential values of security and peace.”
 In order to consolidate this achievement and encourage the members of the peace committees, the local implementing partners are continuing their engagement with the target communities.
 Indeed, after the closure of the project on 15 January, they undertook various awareness-raising and field monitoring activities to remind the population of the need to maintain and perpetuate the various mechanisms and committees set up to strengthen social cohesion, security and peace.
 The end of the project activities does not mean the end of their commitment.
 In this regard, the head of the Joint Security and Confidence Building Unit in Toulepleu/Zwedru of the Mano River Union, one of the project partners, said: "Our people on both sides of the border have understood the value and importance of continuing to talk to each other and to use the Joint Peace and Conflict Prevention Committees to resolve any differences between them.
 It is in this respect that we are pleased to have been part of this project, which has allowed us to work within the framework of our missions as one of the operational bodies of the Mano River Union.”

 Indicate any additional analysis on how Gender Equality and Women’s Empowerment and/or Youth Inclusion and Responsiveness has been ensured under this Outcome: (1000-character limit)